 You will receive a $10 gift card in appreciation for your time spent answering the questions.
 Once you complete the interview, I will let you know if you are assigned to the program group or not.

 Do you agree to participate in the study?
-If yes, please place the call to the University of Wisconsin Survey Center at 800-XXX-XXXX.
+If yes, please place the call to the University of Wisconsin Survey Center at 800-278-2603.

 If the parent is not interested in participating in the study, ask if (s)he has any questions about the study.
 You will find answers to frequently asked questions on the following pages.
 If (s)he is still not interested in participating in the study after you have answered the questions please thank him/her for taking the time to come in today and provide him/her with a list of other services available in the community.